Ineligibility Clause: Political and legal history

 The clause has been interpreted as barring the appointment of a member of Congress to a post in another branch of government only if a pay raise occurred during the term for which the member had been elected.
 In other words, the disability does not carry over to subsequent terms in office.
 This is in line with the view expressed about the clause by Supreme Court Justice Joseph Story in his Commentaries on the Constitution of the United States.
-It is not clear if a member of Congress could hold a reserve commission in the armed forces (which fall under the Executive Branch), as the only case was never ruled upon due to lack of legal standing.
+It is not clear if a member of Congress could hold a reserve commission in the armed forces (which fall under the Executive Branch), as the only case, Schlesinger v.
+Reservists Committee to Stop the War, was never ruled on its merits due to lack of legal standing.

 This particular issue came before United States Attorney General Harry M. Daugherty when President Warren G. Harding sought to appoint Senator William S. Kenyon to the United States Court of Appeals for the Eighth Circuit.
 During Senator Kenyon's term (which was set to expire on March 4, 1919), Congress increased judicial salaries.
 Kenyon was then reelected in 1918 for another term, which was to begin immediately upon the expiration of his previous term of office.
 Harding nominated Kenyon to the court in 1922.
 When he requested Daugherty's formal opinion on Kenyon's eligibility, Daugherty (relying in part upon Story's Commentaries) explained that Kenyon would only have been disqualified until the end of the term during which salaries were actually raised, not for the next following term for which he had been elected.

 This interpretation leads to the conclusion that the disability continues for the term for which the Senator or Congressman was elected, rather than for the actual length of time in office, so that mere resignation from the Congress does not remedy the disability created by the clause.
 This is the view that Attorney General Benjamin H. Brewster took in advising President Chester A. Arthur that former Iowa governor and U.S. Senator Samuel J. Kirkwood was ineligible for appointment to the U.S. Tariff Commission, even though Kirkwood had already resigned his Senate seat to become Secretary of the Interior.
 Brewster reasoned that because the Tariff Commission had been created in 1882, and Kirkwood's Senate term would have expired in 1883 if he had not first resigned, that Kirkwood was ineligible for the office until 1883.